NATIONAL RECOGNITION FOR THE CLAVERING PESSPA PROGRAMME

 We are very proud that, in the summer term of the 2013-2014 academic year, Clavering

-The School Games Mark was created by the Department of Culture, Media and Sport (DCMS) and is implemented and developed by the Youth Sport Trust and Sport England.
+The School Games Mark was created by the Department for Digital, Culture, Media and Sport (DCMS) and is implemented and developed by the Youth Sport Trust and Sport England.
 The Mark rewards schools for their commitment to and the development of competition, school sport and physical education.
 To achieve GOLD acknowledged Clavering as being a 'beacon of sporting excellence'.

 In the summer term of the 2017-2018 academic year, we received confirmation that we had achieved the SCHOOL GAMES PLATINUM AWARD which is an extension to the School Games Mark which rewards schools who have maintained consistently highs standards with their school sport provision.
 As part of the extended application, the candidates eligible for the PLATINUM AWARD – who had already achieved FIVE successive GOLD AWARDS across five years of outstanding work – were asked to submit a detailed case study.
 Our case study was about our nationally-recognised physical activity strategy which has already been shared as part of our work as a Youth Sport Trust Lead School for Health and Wellbeing; at a number of regional PESSPA conferences and at the National School Games Organisers' Summit.
 Our work to promote physical activity and ensure that every child is physically active for at least thirty minutes during every school day has now been written up as a case study of outstanding practice by the School Games network and Youth Sport Trust.